Historical Films Historians Can't Stand To Watch

 Advertisement

-According to historian Antony Beevor, Paramount Pictures bought the script with the understanding that it was based on a true story, which was awkward, because he had just discovered evidence that the whole story was essentially an invention of Russian propaganda.
+Paramount Pictures bought the script with the understanding that it was based on a true story, which was awkward because it turns out that the whole story may have essentially been an invention of Russian propaganda.
 Although Law's character, Vasily Zaitsev, was based on a real (and quite legendary) Soviet sniper, there was never a rival Nazi sniper, much less a complex game of sniper chess between the two as depicted in the film.
-The director, Jean-Jacques Annaud, continues to describe the film as based on a true story.
+Undeterred, the director, Jean-Jacques Annaud, continues to describe the film as based on a true story.

 Darkest Hour